What are core beliefs, and why do they matter?

-The second is understanding from where they came.
-When did we first think about ourselves, or the world, or others, in a particular way?
+The second is understanding where they came from.
+When did we first think about ourselves, the world, or others in a particular way?
 Which experiences contributed to shaping these beliefs?
-Which people in our families may hold similar opinions?
+Who in our family may hold similar opinions?

 The third step entails challenging these beliefs.
-This includes a deliberate attempt at cognitive restructuring, identifying the cognitive distortions that are at work in our ANTs, and patiently amassing evidence that contradicts our beliefs until we can accept they no longer serve us and let them go.
-(Burns, 1980)
+This includes a deliberate attempt at cognitive restructuring, identifying the cognitive distortions that are at work in our ANTs, and patiently amassing evidence that contradicts our beliefs until we can accept that they no longer serve us and let them go (Burns, 1980).

 The following four worksheets are particularly helpful tools for challenging negative beliefs:

-- Increasing Awareness of Cognitive Distortions encourages us to become more aware of our negative thoughts and unproductive beliefs and to identify common patterns of bias in our cognitions, especially those that are common in people suffering from depression.
-It includes a helpful list of classic cognitive distortions (Burns, 1980; & David, Lynn, & Ellis, 2010).
+- The Unhelpful Thinking Styles worksheet encourages us to become more aware of our negative thoughts and unproductive beliefs and to identify common patterns of bias in our cognitions, especially those that are common in people suffering from depression.
+It includes a helpful list of classic cognitive distortions.

 Comprehensive List of Core Beliefs

-A PDF of a reasonably comprehensive list of negative core beliefs can be found on the Eddins Counseling Group website.
-It is particularly useful because it presents these as specific rather than abstract beliefs, and can also be used as a check-list:
+This Table of Common Core Beliefs presents a reasonably comprehensive list of negative core beliefs.
+It is particularly useful because it presents these as specific rather than abstract beliefs and can also be used as a checklist.

 Meaning and Valued Living Tools

-A different approach to the mainly CBT-based methods discussed above are interventions that focus on positive counterpoints to negative core beliefs.
+A different approach to the mainly CBT-based methods discussed above involves interventions that focus on positive counterpoints to negative core beliefs.

 “He who has a why to live can bear with almost any how.”

-At the heart of Frankl’s logotherapy approach lies the idea that we need to break with our “typical self-centeredness” and re-orientate ourselves towards the meaning of our lives.
-(Frankl, 2004. p.
-104) A focus on meaning that is located outside ourselves – be that in the form of creativity, service, or relationships – will help us more powerfully to overcome our psychological struggles, than problem-focused methods.
+At the heart of Frankl’s (2004, p.
+104) logotherapy approach lies the idea that we need to break with our “typical self-centeredness” and reorient ourselves toward the meaning of our lives.
+A focus on meaning that is located outside ourselves – be that in the form of creativity, service, or relationships – will help us to overcome our psychological struggles more powerfully than problem-focused methods.

 The true meaning of life, Frankl writes, is to be discovered in the world rather than within our own psyches.

-Acceptance and Commitment Therapy (ACT), too, focuses not so much on changing our negative cognitions and beliefs but recommends instead we accept them and then try to let them go.
-(Hayes, Strosahl, & Wilson, 1999) Here is a resource filled with ACT worksheets and exercises.
+Acceptance and Commitment Therapy (ACT), too, focuses less on changing our negative cognitions and beliefs but recommends instead that we accept them and then try to let them go (Hayes, Strosahl, & Wilson, 1999).
+Here is a resource filled with ACT worksheets and exercises.

 Willpower, he argues, is a limited resource.
 It is, therefore, better to manage our condition than to expend all our energy on trying to avoid or change bad thoughts.
 Instead, we should simply observe and accept them and then try to let them go.

-How could such an approach look like in practice?
-We may, for example, practice thinking “Thank you, mind” whenever it bombards us with unhelpful thoughts, and not take the content of these thoughts too seriously.
+What would such an approach look like in practice?
+We may, for example, practice thinking “Thank you, mind” whenever it bombards us with unhelpful thoughts and not take the content of those thoughts too seriously.

-We may want to remind ourselves that our thoughts are just words and opinions and that our beliefs are just that – beliefs, not facts.
+We may want to remind ourselves that our thoughts are just words and opinions and that our beliefs are just that.
 They are nothing more than the noise of our endlessly chattering minds.
 You can access the complete worksheets from Harris’s The Happiness Trap (2007) on the book’s website.

-The history, theory, and practice of value- and meaning-based interventions are explained in Hugo Albers’ hugely inspiring Meaning and Valued Living Masterclass.
-Various exercises in the PositivePsychology.com Toolkit encourage us to hone value-based living and seeking meaning that is located outside the self.
+The history, theory, and practice of value- and meaning-based interventions are explained in Dr. Hugo Albert’s hugely inspiring Meaning and Valued Living Masterclass.
+Various exercises in the PositivePsychology.com Toolkit encourage us to hone value-based living and seek meaning that is located outside the self.